-I am now in a great danger because the C.I.A had poisoned me in order to kill me.
+I am now in a great danger because the C.I.A had poisoned me in order

 Nowadays I am being given a thorough treatment by Angkar in Angkar's Special Hospital.
 It is uncertain whether or not they can save me.
 Do not go and ask further since this issue is a secret matter.